Antenna (record label): 2021: Partnership with Kakao Entertainment

-2022–present: Agency expansion and new music, film, and entertainment artists
+2022–2024: Agency expansion and new artists

 On January 7, 2022, Antenna had signed producer from Superband 2 and member of Lofibaby, Meum, and THE FIX Hwang Hyeon-jo.
 On November 15, Antenna established an independent entertainment studio named Antenna Plus.
 As a start, a YouTube Channel called "Ddeun Ddeun" was opened to create a variety of content.
 On November 21, singer-songwriter, DJ, and guitarist Lee Sang-soon signed with the company.

 On February 26, 2023, it was announced that Antenna had signed singer and television personality Lee Hyori following her husband Lee Sang-soon.
 On May 17, Mijoo had her debut single album under Antenna called Movie Star with a lead single of the same name and a ballad track, "Miss You".
 On June 30, Jukjae's contract expired and left Antenna.
 In July 2023, CEO You Hee-yeol bought back 21.37% of Antenna shares which was followed by Yoo Jae-suk buying 20.7% stake leaving Kakao Entertainment with 57.93% stake.
 On August 6, Antenna debuted a new artist, singer-songwriter and producer Drewboi (Park Jong-hyuk) with his single "Sunday".
 On August 7, Antenna announced that they had signed singer, musical theatre actor, and Super Junior member Cho Kyu-hyun.
 On October 12, Lee Hyori made her comeback with her first single under Antenna called "HOODIE E BANBAJI(후디에 반바지)".
 On November 1, Antenna officially signed its first actor Lee Seo-jin.

-On January 9 of 2024, Cho Kyu-hyun released a new EP called Restart; his first solo album under Antenna.
+On January 9, 2024, Cho Kyu-hyun released a new EP called Restart; his first solo album under Antenna.
 On January 16, Antenna announced that they had signed all-round entertainer Yang Se-chan.
 On March 7, Jeju Air announced a business agreement with Antenna allowing both companies to collaborate on projects that would include production of in-flight music, Antenna wrapped aircraft, and making of joint online and offline contents.
 On March 8, Antenna announced Sam Kim's departure from the company after 10 years since his debut.
 On March 19, Antenna introduces their first boy band to debut called Dragon Pony consisting of four members: vocalist Ahn Tae-gyu, bassist Pyeon Seong-hyeon, guitarist Kwon Se-hyuk, and drummer Ko Kang-hoon.
-Dragon Pony was given two debut missions of achieving 20,000 followers on their official SNS (Instagram), and having a solo concert with 500 audience member with their own strategies; both of which were accomplished with the band exceeding the said number of followers and a sold-out concert that concluded on June 29.
 On May 16, Antenna's entertainment studio Antenna Plus launches another YouTube Channel "Ssook Ssook" (쑥쑥) featuring Yang Se-chan and the studio's production team members.
 On July 4, Lee Sang-soon released his first digital single under the company titled "Perfect Day" On September 5, Antenna announced Kwon Jin-ah's departure from the company after 10 years.
 On September 26, Antenna officially debuts their first rock band Dragon Pony, with the EP POP UP.
+Their debut marks the third generation of Antenna artists to debut.